Educational Philosophy

 2. Selection by academic ability test

-In the selection process based on academic ability, students will be comprehensively evaluated based on the grades in their school records, a written mathematics test, TOEIC scores, and an interview to assess motivation, expressiveness, aptitude, basic specialized knowledge, etc. to see if they have the basic academic ability necessary to receive the education offered by this department and whether they fit the desired student profile.
+In the selection process based on academic ability, students will be comprehensively evaluated based on the grades in their school records, a written mathematics test, TOEIC scores, and an interview to determine motivation, expressiveness, aptitude, basic specialized knowledge, etc. to determine whether they have the basic academic ability necessary to receive the education provided by this department and whether they fit the desired student profile.

 Diploma Policy (Graduation / Completion Certification Policy)